Last updated on January 27th, 2019

-Over the period of many years I have used both the White ceramic and Black Berkey filter elements.
+Over many years I have used both the White ceramic and Black Berkey filter elements.
 In fact I still have a spare set of White’s along with a set of Black Berkeys.
-I have never had a problem with either one.
+I’ve never had a problem with either one.

-EVERY SINGLE PREPPER should have a “tabletop” water filter designed for daily use.
+EVERY SINGLE PREPPER should have a quality countertop water filter designed for daily use.
 Water is THE MOST IMPORTANT consideration for general preparedness and we should not take it for granted that we will always have a safe clean source of water.

 There are many good water filters out there.
 I may be somewhat biased having owned Big Berkey water filters for many years, however I stand by them as one of the best.